Sangarshanan/implementing-basic-concepts-and-algorithms/Simple Neural Network From Scratch/Readme.md

 bias at hidden_layer =bias at hidden_layer + sum of delta of output_layer at row-wise * learning_rate
 bh = bh + sum(d_hiddenlayer, axis=0) * learning_rate
 bout = bout + sum(d_output, axis=0)*learning_rate

+### Steps from 5 to 11 are known as “Backward Propagation“ ##

+One forward and backward propagation iteration is considered as one training cycle.
+As I mentioned earlier, When do we train second time then update weights and biases are used for forward propagation.

+Above, we have updated the weight and biases for hidden and output layer and we have used full batch gradient descent algorithm.